canonical/ubuntu-pro-client/docs/howtoguides/enable_realtime_kernel.md

 ```

 You'll need to acknowledge a warning, and then you should see output like the
-following, indicating that the Real-Time Kernel package has been installed.
+following, indicating that the Real-time kernel package has been installed.

 ```
 One moment, checking your subscription first
-The real-time kernel is a beta version of the 22.04 Ubuntu kernel with the PREEMPT_RT patchset integrated for x86_64 and ARM64.
+The Real-time kernel is a beta version of the 22.04 Ubuntu kernel with the PREEMPT_RT patchset integrated for x86_64 and ARM64.

 This will change your kernel.
 You will need to manually configure grub to